Anatoly-IVANOV/ChatGPTtoWord/README.md

 ```

 > [!NOTE]
-> If `Node.js` and `npm` aren’t your area of expertise but you’d like the functionality, get in touch and I’ll think of an automated installer.
+> If `Node.js` and `npm` aren’t your area of expertise, but you’d like the functionality, get in touch, and I’ll think of an automated installer.

 ### File Overview